Peter Rowan: Biography

-Various Acts
+Various acts

 Peter Rowan Bluegrass Band

 Rowan's career in bluegrass started in 1964 as part of Monroe's Blue Grass Boys.
-Bluegrass legend Bill Monroe thought that Rowan sounded like himself.
+Bluegrass musician Bill Monroe thought that Rowan sounded like himself.
 “When the two harmonized together, they were said to reach ‘heavenly heights.’"
-Rowan co-wrote with Monroe to produced ‘Walls Of Time,’ which has since become a bluegrass standard.
-Peter Rowan's Bluegrass Band consists of exceptional players; Blaine Sprouse on fiddle, Christopher Henry on mandolin, Paul Knight on bass, Patrick Sauber on banjo, Jamie Oldaker on drums.
+Rowan co-wrote ‘Walls Of Time’ with Monroe, which has since become a bluegrass standard.

+Peter Rowan's Bluegrass Band consists of Blaine Sprouse on fiddle, Christopher Henry on mandolin, Paul Knight on bass, Patrick Sauber on banjo, Jamie Oldaker on drums.
 The band plays Rowan's original tunes along with Bill Monroe and Carter Family classics.
-Rowan's Bluegrass Band is beloved amongst the bluegrass community.

 Peter Rowan's Big Twang Theory

 Rowan leads Big Twang Theory with musicians Mike Witcher on dobro, Paul Knight on bass, Nina Gerber on electric guitar, and Rowan's son Michael Carter Rowan on guitar and vocals.
-Drummers Larry Attamanuik and Ken Owen and banjo player Jeff Mosier also appear with Rowan's Big Twang Theory when their schedule's permit.
+Drummers Larry Attamanuik and Ken Owen and banjo player Jeff Mosier also appear with Rowan's Big Twang Theory when their schedules permit.
 "I have always wanted a band that was rooted in bluegrass, but could add the twang of Hank Williams, Carl Perkins and Buddy Holly.
 They all absorbed Bill Monroe's bluegrass into honky-tonk and rockabilly.
 I grew up dancing to that music.” – Peter Rowan.

 Peter Rowan's Twang an' Groove

-Twang an’ Groove is a blend of rhythm and blues, reggae, and bluegrass music.
-The band features Rowan on electric guitar and vocals, Blaine Sprouse on fiddle, Mike Morgan on bass, and virtuoso drummer, Jamie Oldaker.
+Twang an' Groove is a blend of rhythm and blues, reggae, and bluegrass music.
+The band features Rowan on electric guitar and vocals, Blaine Sprouse on fiddle, Mike Morgan on bass, and drummer, Jamie Oldaker.